ManApart/quest-command/readme.md

 - In the above Baked Fruit example you could not re-bake the fruit because `Fruit` must be `Raw` and that tag is removed from the result.
 - A recipe without any tool properties can be made without a specific tool.

+### Inventory

+Players can see their own inventory and the inventory of any target that has the `Container` tag.
+They can take objects from any container that has the `Open` keyword.

 ### Triggered Events

 See the Triggered Event class to see what events can be used, and what params they can accept